Warmer weather means many of us will spend more time behind the wheel on vacations, weekend trips and more.

 To qualify for ASE certification, you must pass a test and have two years of on-the-job training and be retested every five years to maintain the certification.

 Having all this background doesn’t guarantee you are honest, but it does mean you are probably competent.

 4. Don’t shop by price alone

 Understand that you’re not just paying for labor and parts but also for the professionalism and technical expertise of the technician.
-More expensive does not mean better.

-7. Ask lots of questions
+6. Ask questions